3-time U.S. Olympic hockey medalist Kacey Bellamy retires - WHIZ News

-Kacey Bellamey, a three-time Olympian who helped the United States end a 20-year gold medal drought at the 2018 Winter Games, announced her retirement Tuesday.
+Kacey Bellamy, a three-time Olympian who helped the United States end a 20-year gold medal drought at the 2018 Winter Games, announced her retirement Tuesday.

 Bellamy, who turned 34 in April, was a 15-year veteran with the U.S. women’s national team.